Commercial Residential Zones

 The County Council has adopted a set of Commercial Residential (CR) zones to encourage a variety of uses in some of the county's commercial areas.
 The CR Zones are designed to allow a mix of commercial and residential, create interactive streets, provide public space, and foster jobs and services where people can live, work, shop and play within a given neighborhood.

-NEW View the Commercial/Residential Zone Guidelines (pdf, 12MB), approved by the Planning Board in July.
+View the Commercial/Residential Zone Guidelines (pdf, 12MB), approved by the Planning Board in July.

 Most of the county's existing and emerging commercial zoning now allows only commercial uses, which are active during the day but vacant at night.
 Commercial-only zoning frequently results in unattractive streetscapes, minimal public spaces, and are accessible only by car.